Top image: Still, ‘The nice Guys’ (2016) dir. Shane Black

 FFA The Pixies, Nirvana and raw, unsanitised bliss.
 Fit the bill?
 Then Toronto band Dilly Dally are the band for you.
-With an uncompromising emotive sound the quartet headfirst momentum.
+With an uncompromising sound the quartet are building up an impressive momentum.

 Dilly Dally play at The Shacklewell Arms on Saturday 11th June.

-Exploring a raw, subversive notion of sexuality, photographer Sarah Piantadosi’s latest zine, The City is Abstract takes society’s taboos, ties them up in rubber and tackles them head on.
+Exploring a raw, subversive notion of sexuality, photographer Sarah Piantadosi’s latest zine, The City is Abstract takes society’s taboos, ties them up in rubber and gives them a good tug.

-Taking its title from a Kathy Acker poem (“Is there a split between mind and body, or rather between these two types of mentality? …Is our city abstract?!”) the zine features mega-figures Emil Bognar-Nasdor, the notoriously publicity shy frontman of NYC hardcore band Dawn of Humans and London based writer, editor and dominatrix Reba Maybury.
-Placing the two cultural agitators in a truly open setting, a zone free of judgement and cultural limits where experimentation and acts of sexuality are free to be investigated.
+Taking its title from a Kathy Acker poem (“Is there a split between mind and body, or rather between these two types of mentality? …Is our city abstract?!”) the zine features Emil Bognar-Nasdor, the notoriously publicity shy frontman of NYC hardcore band Dawn of Humans, and London based writer, editor and dominatrix Reba Maybury.
+Placing the two cultural agitators in a truly open setting, experimentation and acts of sexuality are free to be investigated.

 The City is Abstract runs until 10th June at Ditto, N1 5TY.

 What better way to spend your weekend than in a field being serenaded by the likes of PJ Harvey, Beach House, The Avalanches, DIIV and BJTM, amongst many more?
-No prior plans can live up to this, so cancel everything and set your Citymapper towards Field Day festival 2016, this weekend.
+No prior plans can live up to this, so cancel everything and set your Citymapper towards Field Day festival 2016.

-Grab some bevvies and some mates and descend onto Victoria Park for two days of killer live acts from across the globe.
-Always a major date in the festival calendar this year’s line up is a belter.
-Weather Report: The latest report is predicting a mini heatwave this weekend, perfect timing, flash that flesh.
+Grab some bevvies, some mates and descend onto Victoria Park for two days of killer live acts from across the globe.
+Always a major date in the festival calendar, this year’s line up is a belter.
+Weather news: the latest report predicts a mini heatwave this weekend, so stock up on that sun lotion.
 We’ll meet you in the pit!

 Field Day takes place on 11th June and 12th June at Victoria Park

 Admit it, we’ve all been thinking that Peckham is basically the British equivalent of the Mediterranean, right?
-Well, thanks to C Food you can now eat, drink and party like a our European brothers and sisters inside a secret Mediterranean courtyard.
+Well, thanks to C Food you can now eat, drink and party like a our European compardes inside a secret Mediterranean courtyard.

-Every Sunday afternoon until 28th August 2016, C Food are taking over the courtyard – inside The Employment Agency on Peckham Road – and dishing up some delicious, home made food, just like mama used to make.
-With live music and a sunny atmosphere (if not actual sun), this new pop-up offers a mouth-watering taste of the Med – think fresh seafood platters, ice-cold wines, crusty bread, homemade aioli, olive trees.
+Every Sunday afternoon until 28th August, C Food are taking over the courtyard – inside The Employment Agency on Peckham Road – and dishing up some delicious, home-made plates.
+Just like mama used to make.
+With live music and a sunny atmosphere (if not actual sun), this new pop-up offers a mouth-watering taste of the Med – think fresh seafood platters, ice-cold wines, crusty bread, homemade aioli and olive trees.